-CLIENT F POPULATION Does your organization have criteria/protoco assistance for this program or activity?: ls in place tha determine when clients will or will not receivex_N/A If yes, are the criteria/protocols in writing?: Yes No xN/A
+CLIENT POPULATION Does your organization have criteria/protocols assistance for this program or activity?: Yes No xN/A If yes, are the criteria/protocols in writing?: Yes No xN/A

 Please provide a detailed description for the proposed activity (not the organization).
 This section should describe the use of funds, why the funds are needed and how the funds will ultimately benefit Dover low-moderate income individuals.
 NA